crystal-lang/crystal-db/README.md

 ## Usage

-Since this is an abstract db api, it's usage is through a concrete database driver.
+Since this is an abstract db api, its usage is through a concrete database driver.

 ```crystal
 require "db"